pynickle/Enchanting-Vanilla/README.md

 # Enchanting Vanilla

-A mod dedicated to enhancing the vanilla game experience and staying close to the vanilla style
+**A mod dedicated to enhancing the vanilla game experience and staying close to the vanilla style**

+**The vast majority of the features are switchable, and you can easily configure them visually within the game by installing the optional dependency YetAnotherConfigLib mod**

 ## *Functions implemented (30) :*